 One response to “George Graham”

 Hello Deborah, I have belately seen your message.
 I know quite a bit about George Graham as I knew his artist friends William Warden and Charles Morris, and they told me much about him.
 I thought the name of the house was Salt Dykes.
 That’s the address he used in exhibitions of his work.
 He had a wife but no children.
-If you want to know more please email me at [email protected] Thanks.
+If you want to know more please email me at [reveal email] Thanks.
 Best Regards, Grant.